Tom McLeish

 Thomas Charles Buckland McLeish FRS FRSC FInstP (1 May 1962 – 27 February 2023) was a British theoretical physicist.

 His work is renowned for increasing understanding of the properties of soft matter.
-This is matter that can be easily changed by stress – including liquids, foams and biological materials.
-He was professor in the Durham University Department of Physics and director of the Durham Centre for Soft Matter, a multidisciplinary team that works across physics, chemistry, mathematics and engineering.
+This is a matter that can be easily changed by stress – including liquids, foams and biological materials.
+He was a professor in the Durham University Department of Physics and director of the Durham Centre for Soft Matter, a multidisciplinary team that works across physics, chemistry, mathematics and engineering.
 He also was the first Chair of Natural Philosophy at the University of York.

 Early life and education

 McLeish was born on 1 May 1962.
 He was educated at Sevenoaks School in Kent and Emmanuel College, Cambridge where he was awarded a Bachelor of Arts degree in 1984 (MA, 1987) and a PhD in 1987 for research on fluid dynamics.

 Academic career

 McLeish began his academic career as a lecturer in physics at the University of Sheffield (1989 to 1993).
 He then moved to the University of Leeds, where he was Professor of Polymer Physics between 1993 and 2008.
-He was Professor of Physics at the University of Durham from 2008 to 2018.
+He was a Professor of Physics at the University of Durham from 2008 to 2018.
 He was additionally Pro-Vice-Chancellor for Research between 2008 and 2014.

 In February 2018, McLeish moved to the University of York to take up the newly created Chair in Natural Philosophy.